BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ###Measurements{#sec:formal-measurements}

 The studies presented in this thesis require the use of tools to perform high-accuracy and low-overhead measurements.
-We use LibSciBench for performance measurements of OpenCL kernels.
+We use LibSciBench [@hoefler2015scientific] for performance measurements of OpenCL kernels.
-It allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
+It allows high precision timing events to be collected for statistical analysis.
 Additionally, it offers a high-resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
-Throughout Chapter 3 LibSciBench was intensively used to record timings, energy usage and hardware events, which it collects via PAPI [@mucci1999papi] counters.
+Throughout Chapter 3 LibSciBench was intensively used to record timings, energy usage and hardware events, which it collects via Performance Application Programming Interface (PAPI) [@mucci1999papi] counters.

 ## Offline Ahead-of-Time Analysis

-Offline Analysis it does not operate on a running code, for our purposes, the analysis provides a detailed examination of the structure of code.
+Offline Analysis does not operate on a running code, for our purposes, the analysis provides a detailed examination of the structure of code.
 Ahead-of-time indicates that this analysis be done before the program is executed -- in the real-world usage of the code.
 The combination of theses two terms is directly applicable to OpenCL SPIR code, which is based on LLVM, since LLVM is well suited to performing ahead-of-time optimised native code generation [@lattner2004llvm].
-Additionally, SPIR is hardware agnostic and ISA-independent as these features can be computed directly on the intermediate representation, that is, before a binary for an device is generated.
+Additionally, SPIR is hardware agnostic and ISA-independent as these features can be computed directly on the intermediate representation, that is, before a binary for a device is generated.
 Our analysis, presented with AIWC in Chapter 4 outlines a methodology to collect features of programs before they are deployed.
 These features are embedded into the header of the SPIR code -- as a comment -- which can be evaluated at runtime on supercomputing systems to be used by the scheduler to provide useful information around scheduling, specifically, determining on which device the kernel should be executed.

 Muralidharan et al. [@muralidharan2015semi] use offline ahead-of-time analysis with Oclgrind to collect an instruction histogram of each OpenCL kernel execution in order to generate an estimate of the roofline model analysis for each given accelerator.